-Timspec is proud to be the first major timber importer accredited by FSC® and PEFC™ chain-of-custody .
+ITI Timspec is proud to be the first major timber importer accredited by FSC® and PEFC™ chain-of-custody .
 We always try to provide FSC® and PEFC™ certified timber but, it can be difficult at times.
-If it is important for you to get certification of the timber, then inform to our sales team at the time of order.
+If it is important for you to get certification of the timber, then talk to our sales team at the time of order.

 What is Sustainable Timber?

-However, in the timber industry, wood which is sourced from well managed forests that are in accordance with one or more independent internationally recognised certification organisations is known as sustainable timber.
+In the timber industry, wood which is sourced from well managed forests that are in accordance with one or more independent internationally recognised certification organisations is known as sustainable timber.
 These international organisations ensure that the certified forests are not only replanted but are responsible in order to protect the micro and macro climate including ethical and cultural sensitivities of the forest region.

-The certification also encompasses multiple intricates topics such as
+The certification also encompasses multiple intricates topics such as:

 - Other plants and animals that rely on the biodiversity of the forest.

 - Social spiritual and economic wellbeing of people who rely on the forest.

 Although not specifically part of sustainability, but there are very important issues that are significant such as:

 - Genetic Modification